kiwi0fruit/pandoctools/README.md

 # Notable parts of Pandoctools

 * [**Pandoctools CLI app**](https://github.com/kiwi0fruit/pandoctools/tree/master/pandoctools/cli): TODO
 * [**Knitty**](https://github.com/kiwi0fruit/knitty) (dependence): Knitty is another CLI for Stitch/Knotr: reproducible report generation tool via Jupyter, Pandoc and Markdown.
 Insert python code (or other Jupyter kernel code) to the Markdown document and have code's results in the output document.
+Can even export to Jupyter ipynb notebooks.
 * [**SugarTeX**](https://github.com/kiwi0fruit/sugartex) (dependence): SugarTeX is a more readable LaTeX language extension and transcompiler to LaTeX.
 * [**panfl**](https://github.com/kiwi0fruit/pandoctools/tree/master/pandoctools/panfl) allows [Panflute](https://github.com/sergiocorreia/panflute) to be run as a command line script so it can be used in Pandoctools shell scripts.
 * [**cat-md**](https://github.com/kiwi0fruit/pandoctools/tree/master/pandoctools/cat_md) is a simple CLI tool that concatenates input files with stdin input (joins them with double new lines) and prints to stdout.
 * [**Feather Helper**](https://github.com/kiwi0fruit/pandoctools/tree/master/pandoctools/feather) helps to cache 2D numpy arrays and pandas dataframes.
 * [**Matplotlib Helper**](https://github.com/kiwi0fruit/pandoctools/tree/master/pandoctools/matplotlib) is my custom helper to tune Matplotlib experience.

 Pandoctools is a tools for converting markdown document.
 But we also need tools for writing markdown and deploying python/Hupyter code blocks.
-And the best one for it is
+And the best one for it is:

-[**Atom editor with plugins**](atom.md).
-It helps easily type Unicode, interactively run python/Jupyter code blocks and instantly see results.
+* [**Atom editor with plugins**](atom.md).
+It helps easily type Unicode, interactively run highlighed python/Jupyter code blocks and instantly see results (+ completions from the running Jupyter kernel), can convert basic pandoc markdown to html with live preview,

 # Contents